grscheller/neovim-notes/notes/05-VimSpecificFeatures.md

 ### Tag stack

-Part of the old ctags infrastructure obviated by LSP.
+This is part of the old ctags infrastructure obviated by LSP.
 See [here](https://kulkarniamit.github.io/whatwhyhow/howto/use-vim-ctags.html) for how to use and configure ctags.